tferdous17/genesis/README.md

-# casklite
+# genesis

-casklite is a disk-based, log-structured hash table KV store based on the Bitcask research paper.
+genesis is a disk-based, log-structured hash table KV store based on the Bitcask research paper.
 Built purely for educational purposes.

 Features in the works: